data-integrations/mapr-plugins/docs/MapRStream-streamingsource.md

 Example
 -------
-This example reads from the 'purchases' topic of a MapR Stream instance running on brokers host1.example.com:9092 and host2.example.com:9092.
+This example reads from the 'purchases' topic of a MapR Stream 'stream'.
 It parses the MapR Stream messages using the 'csv' format with 'user', 'item', 'count', and 'price' as the message schema.

     {
         "name": "MapRStream",
         "type": "streamingsource",
         "properties": {
-            "topics": "purchases",
+            "topics": "/stream:purchases",
-            "brokers": "host1.example.com:9092,host2.example.com:9092",
             "format": "csv",
             "offsetField": "latest",
             "schema": "{